ccoupe/mqtt-camera-motion/README.md

 is where the problem shows up.

-To contribute fixes, a git hub pull request is the best method for anything longer that three lines of code.
+To contribute fixes, a git hub pull request is the best method for anything longer than three lines of code.

 ## Installation

 ### Install an MQTT server.
 If you don't have one, `mosquitto` is easy to install.
-It's almost mandatory to assign a fixed IP address for the system running your MQTT server using your router configuration software.
+It is mandatory to assign a fixed IP address for the system running your MQTT server.
+Use your router configuration software.
+Mine is 192.168.1.7 - yours will probably be different.

 You really want a fixed IP address for the mqtt server and you want a machine that will reboot on powerfail.
 A pi3 is enough to run MQTT (and a camera).
 You shouldn't reboot the mqtt server